SirNathanJF/angular-password-generator/README.md

 ## Questions

 If you have any questions please feel free to reach out to me at [Github](https://github.com/SirNathanJF) or through email at <nathanflessner1@gmail.com>.
 If you would like to use my source code please fork the repository.
 Locally you will need to `npm install` or `yarn install` and use `npm start` or `yarn start`. `ng serve` also works.
+This will be hosted at localhost:4200.
+This can be changed in the launch.json if required for local conflicts.